apostrophecms/docs/docs/tutorials/reusing-standard-fields.md

   }
 }
 ```
-The `getNext()` function of the `methods` section returns either the stored input field values, the individual field defaults set in the schema if there are no stored values, or an empty object in the absence of a stored value or field default value.
-As we will see for the color gradient custom field section, you can pre-populate your schema with input using this function.

 Every input field requires a `validate()` function.
 In this case, the code checks whether the `hasErrors` sub-property of the `gradeSchemaInput` object is true.
 If so, it returns the `invalid` error string.
 Otherwise, it returns `false`.